 Commercial Real Estate Loans

 If you are purchasing commercial real estate, then you will most likely need to secure a commercial real estate loan, since most commercial property is financed with debt.
 Unlike residential mortgages, getting a commercial real estate loan is a complicated and time-consuming process.

 First, it is important to understand the different providers of commercial real estate loans.
 Here are the most common:

 - Commercial Mortgage Backed Securities (CMBS)

 Which source you use for securing a loan will largely depend on which type of project you are trying to fund.
 There are many different types of commercial real estate projects and as such there are also many different types of commercial real estate loans.
 Here are some common commercial real estate loan types:

 - Construction loans.
 Construction loans are used to finance the ground up construction of commercial real estate.
 Typically, construction loans are interest only during construction and this interest expense is often funded by the loan itself.
 At the end of construction, the loan will be “Taken out” by another longer-term loan.

-- Mini Perm Loans.
-Mini permanent loans are sometimes issued by construction loan providers and serve to replace the construction loan debt for a short period of time, until the borrower can secure permanent financing from another lender.
+- Mini-Perm Loans.
+Mini-permanent loans are sometimes issued by construction loan providers and serve to replace the construction loan debt for a short period of time, until the borrower can secure permanent financing from another lender.
 For example, you might see a construction loan with an 18-month loan term that automatically converts to a mini perm loan amortized over 20 years with a 5-year loan term.
-This type of loan combination will allow a developer to build a new project and then lease it up to stabilization before securing permanent financing.
+This type of loan combination allows a developer to build a new project and then lease it up to stabilization before securing permanent financing.